 - Places in Year 10 and Year 11 will not be available after January of the respective year apart from in exceptional circumstances.

 - Secondary: Bahasa Malaysia/ English/ Mathematics/ *Science (*Applicable to S4 & S5 only).

-- BET results will be released after 3 working days
+- BET results will be released after 3 to 5 working days

 - Admission Interview (if required).